Hi there, lovelies! Today, I’ll be sharing some knowledge for those who are thinking about starting a LDR or are about to start one.

 10. Fighting Over Text Sucks

-Nothing new there.
 Arguments can start like little misunderstandings.
-They escalate, and without noticing you are doubting your whole relationship and wondering if successful long distance relationships are just a myth.
-They are not.
+They escalate, and without noticing you are doubting your whole relationship and wondering if successful long distance relationships are just a myth (they are not!)
 They exist and there are many couples to testify.

 Just breath, count to ten and try to communicate respectfully what your issue is.
 If possible, video chat for that kind of conversations.
 Having the person right in front of you can be a great way to solve the problem.
 Sometimes the real issue is the frustration about the distance.